valentxiaou/hoverAnimationGUI/README.md

 5. Copy and paste the entire HoverAnimation.lua code above into that script.
 6. Test your game (F5)
 Move your cursor over the buttons — they should smoothly enlarge with a hover sound 🎵.

+🧠 Notes
+Adjust the hover scale in the variable: local hoverScale = 1.1 --
+Replace the hover sound with your own by changing the soundId value.
+Use AnchorPoint = 0.5, 0.5 on buttons so they scale from the center.
+You can easily expand this script to include click animations too.